All Episodes

 So the Republicans here, apparently, even the great Senator Jim DeMint, talking about finding common ground with McCain on this.

-And this whole concept that I constantly rail against, and that is accepting the premises put forth by the left, and then trying to monkey with them a little bit and change them so they're not quite as bad.
+whole concept that I constantly rail against, and that is accepting the premises put forth by the left and then trying to monkey with them a little bit and change them so they're not quite as bad, add a little conservative touch to it.

-And I can't forget the first was two words, the second word surrender.
+It's two words, the second word, surrender.

-Um, but that's what apparently is going on here.
+But that's what apparently is going on here.

-When you accept the premise of the left and then try to tweak the end result, you fail to stand up for what you believe in, and you've just surrendered.
+When you accept the premise of the left and then try to tweak the end result, you fail to stand up for what you believe in and you've just surrendered.

 But the headline here is really all that you need to know.